makersacademy/chitter-challenge/README.md

 So that I can better appreciate the context of a peep I want to see the time at which it was made
 ```

-#### The Task as described:

-Write a Twitter clone using Sinatra in one weekend.